 Is a lienholder with an electronic lien permitted to use Form MV-38L to obtain a paper title, with its lien intact?

-No. A lienholder may not be given a title over the counter.
-The title must be mailed to the lienholder.
-For this reason, the lienholder must utilize the electronic transaction to convert an ELT to a paper title when there is a legitimate business need.
+No. The lienholder must utilize the electronic transaction to convert an ELT to a paper title when there is a legitimate business need.
 When the lienholder performs this transaction, PennDOT will automatically print and mail a paper title to the lienholder the next business day.
+Titles are not released to lienholders at PennDOT's counter service area.

 Is a lienholder required to convert its existing paper titles to ELT after enrolling in the ELT Program?